ConfederacyOfGaia/Gaia/players-guide.md

 #### The Confederacy of Gaia

 The Confederacy of Gaia occupies the temperate belt that runs through the center of the continent.
-The heart of the Zephyran Empire was in Gaia, on Mount Zephyera, and the language, culture, and traditions of Gaia are what the empire spread to its vassals.
+The heart of the Zephyran Empire was in Gaia, on Mount Zephyra, and the language, culture, and traditions of Gaia are what the empire spread to its vassals.
 The overall culture of the confederacy has a vaguely 18th-century Japan feel to it; most people are farmers, ranchers, and herders, and live simple, rural lives in tune with the rhythms of the land and organized around the seasons.

 The population of Gaia consists mostly of humans, with a minority population of goliaths that immigrated after the Soothills were destroyed.